echo3Dco/iOS-echo3D-demo-Object-Segmentation/Readme.md

-# iOS-echoAR-demo-Object-Segmentation
+# iOS-echo3D-demo-Object-Segmentation
 Foreground extraction iOS application.
-The app let's the user to select an image, extract foreground and upload the image object to the echoAR console.
+The app let's the user to select an image, extract foreground and upload the image object to the echo3D console.

 ## Register
-If you don't have an echoAR API key yet, make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).
+If you don't have an echo3D API key yet, make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).

 ## Installation
 - Clone the project from the github repository.